athreyacodes/shell-app/README.md

-# main-container
+# shell-app
-This is the main container of all micro front ends
+This is the shell of all my micro front ends.